abtris/dockeradvent.com/_posts/2015-12-08-day-eight-docker-compose-part-2.md

 ---

 Hello everyone,<br>
 I'm back with Docker Compose.
-We continue with ``.
-I can show how you can combine `Dockerfile` and `docker-compose.yml` file.
+In [previous post](http://www.dockeradvent.com/2015/12/05/day-five-docker-compose-part-1/) we have some basics.
+Today, I can show how you can combine `Dockerfile` and `docker-compose.yml` file.
 This is useful for development.
 Can't be used in production.

 My example is simple Ruby application.
 I can use Redis for caching and queues.
 I can use image with Redis from Docker Hub.
 I use hosted Redis in production and this is only for development.
 But app is specific.
 I can use Sinatra framework and use last Ruby.